Miss International 2009

-Miss International 2009, the 49th Miss International pageant, was held on November 28, 2009, at the Sichuan International Tennis Center in Chengdu, Sichuan, China.
-The pageant was originally scheduled to be held on November 7, 2009, at The Venetian Macao in Macau, but the host committee backed out.
-65 contestants competed for the coveted title.
-Alejandra Andreu of Spain crowned Anagabriela Espinoza of Mexico as the new titleholder.
+Miss International 2009 was the 49th Miss International pageant, held at the Sichuan International Tennis Center in Chengdu, Sichuan, China, on November 28, 2009.
+The pageant was originally scheduled to be held on November 7, 2009 at The Venetian Macao in Macau, but the host committee backed out.

+Alejandra Andreu of Spain crowned Anagabriela Espinoza of Mexico as her successor at the end of the event.